jackdewinter/pymarkdown/newdocs/src/plugins/rule_md025.md

 ### Correct Scenarios

-This rule does not trigger if there is only one top-level heading in the entire document, including any parsed front-matter:
+This rule does not trigger if there is only one top-level heading in the entire document, including any parsed Front-Matter:

 ````Markdown
 # Top Level